 BALANCE also covers GLP-1 medications for uses that Medicare Part D already covers today — like type 2 diabetes, cardiovascular risk reduction, and obstructive sleep apnea.
 For these uses, the standard Part D coverage criteria apply.
 People who already qualify may be eligible to receive those products at a lower price in participating plans under BALANCE.

-The biggest difference between Bridge and BALANCE is not the eligibility criteria — it is the plan participation requirement.
-CMS has set an 80% participation threshold: if Part D plans covering at least 80% of all Part D beneficiaries do not apply to participate, CMS will not move forward with BALANCE in Medicare for 2027.
-The target date for CMS to announce whether this threshold has been met is April 30, 2026.
+CMS required an 80% participation threshold: if Part D plans covering at least 80% of all Part D beneficiaries did not apply to participate, CMS would not launch BALANCE in Medicare for 2027.
+CMS confirmed as of April 30, 2026 that this threshold was not met.
+BALANCE will not launch for Medicare Part D in 2027.

 What GLP-1 Drugs Are Included?